08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 - Consider Aggregation Strategies.
 - Review, Validate, and Iterate.

 Data Warehouse Schema Design Steps (Simple & Concise) Understand Business Requirements & Key Metrics:

-What: Talk to business users.
-Find out what questions they need answers to (e.g., "What are our best-selling products by region?", "Which marketing campaigns drive the most revenue?").
-Also, identify the specific numbers (metrics) they care about (e.g., total sales, average order value, conversion rate).